 Mapping the fields right is critical to the success of the import.
 So, here's a list of know-hows to help you do it right:

-Freshworks CRM offers 40 fields by default.
+40 fields are offered by default.

 If you have columns that cannot be mapped with any of these 40 fields, you can create custom fields.

 You can create a maximum of 100 custom fields for contacts.

 You’ll need to create these custom fields before you begin the import for you to be able to map your columns with them.